 Rates don’t come cheap in the middle of the desert – however the rates do include all the meals, daily scheduled camp activities, local drinks and the complimentary laundry service.
 The activities could be sundowner drives, beach lunches, fishing, a full day excursion to Mowe Bayor and the seal colony or even a full day excursion of the Huarusib River.

-Just so you have an idea – a double room rate PER PERSON in USD would be approximately $710 per day – but again – it includes everything including their amazing and deeply passionate guides.
+Just so you have an idea – a double room rate PER PERSON in USD would be approximately $760 per day – but again – it includes everything including their amazing and deeply passionate guides.
 The reviews of the place and the food have been nothing short of stellar – which is remarkable considering the remote and eco-conscious location.
-Consider coming during the shoulder season – that will get you the best rates.
+Consider coming during what they call the ‘green’ or ‘shoulder’ season – that will get you the best rates.

 This would be the perfect upscale retreat destination for a nature conscious group, outdoor enthusiasts, a meditation group – gosh there are so many fab reasons for choosing this unusual locale.